afshari-maryam/Image-Translation-Pix2Pix/README.md

-# Image Translation using cGAN in tensorflow
+# Image Translation using pix2pix in tensorflow
 ## Translation of an input image to a target image.